Strange Days (film)

-Strange Days is a 1995 American dystopian science fiction thriller film directed by Kathryn Bigelow, from a screenplay by James Cameron and Jay Cocks, and based on a story by Cameron.
+Strange Days is a 1995 American science fiction thriller film directed by Kathryn Bigelow, from a screenplay by James Cameron and Jay Cocks based on a story by Cameron.
 The film stars Ralph Fiennes, Angela Bassett, Juliette Lewis, Tom Sizemore, Michael Wincott, Brigitte Bako, and Vincent D'Onofrio.
-Set in Los Angeles on the last two days of 1999, the film follows Lenny Nero (Fiennes), a black marketeer of an electronic device that allows a user to experience the recorded memories and physical sensations of other people, and Lornette "Mace" Mason (Bassett), a bodyguard and limousine driver, as they are drawn into a criminal conspiracy involving Nero's ex-girlfriend Faith Justin (Lewis) and friend Iris (Bako).
+Set in a dystopian version of Los Angeles on the last two days of 1999, the film follows Lenny Nero (Fiennes), a black marketeer of an electronic device that allows a user to experience the recorded memories and physical sensations of other people, and Lornette "Mace" Mason (Bassett), a bodyguard and limousine driver, as they are drawn into a criminal conspiracy involving Nero's ex-girlfriend Faith Justin (Lewis) and friend Iris (Bako).

 Blending science fiction with film noir conventions, Strange Days explores themes such as racism, abuse of power, rape and voyeurism.
 Although Cameron began work on the story around 1986, the film incorporates high-profile incidents from the early 1990s, such as the police violence against Rodney King and the 1992 Los Angeles riots.
 Principal photography began in Los Angeles on June 6, 1994, and concluded on October 14.
 Several of the film's scenes, which offer a point-of-view shot, required multi-faceted cameras and considerable technical preparation.

 A major commercial failure, Strange Days nearly derailed Bigelow's career, grossing only $17 million against its $42 million budget.
-The film polarized critics upon release, while some praised the cinematography, visual style, and performances of the cast, others criticized its portrayal of rape and violence.
+The film polarized critics upon release; while some praised the cinematography, visual style, and performances of the cast, others criticized its portrayal of rape and violence.
 Its critical standing has improved over the years, gaining a cult following.
 At the 22nd Saturn Awards, where the film received five nominations, Bassett won Best Actress and Bigelow became the first woman to win Best Director.